 No risks are associated with taking a urine creatinine test.

-Collecting the specimen for a urine creatinine test is usually painless.
 Explaining how the test will be conducted and why it's being done can help ease any fear.
 Make sure your child understands that there should be no foreign matter, such as toilet paper or hair, in the sample.
+And all the urine should be collected for the test to be accurate.

 If you have questions about the urine creatinine test, speak with your doctor.